eliark/eliark-iso/README.md

 ############################################################################

-# EliArk is under development. so dont expect everthing to work perfectly.
+# EliArk is under development. so dont expect everything to work perfectly.
-# calamares is currently broken. but should be fixed in the next release.
+# calamares is currently broken in this release. but should be fixed in the next.
 # I am aware of the issues with conky. it is fixed for the next release
 # if you find any other bugs or have any suggestions you can contact me at